nykid99/CPSC350-Assignment-4/README.md

 https://www.geeksforgeeks.org/implementation-deque-using-doubly-linked-list/
 for creating the Queue

-program compiles but doesn't reach 0
+program compiles and text inputs are stored correctly but doesn't return 0